- 5 Minutes to read

-Retrace’s powerful web application performance monitoring is fully supported on Azure App Services (Web Apps).
-All APM related features are supported, such as identifying slow web pages, slow database queries, and viewing complete method level profile traces.
+Retrace web application performance monitoring is fully supported on Azure App Services (Web Apps).
+Application Performance Monitoring (APM) related features supported include identifying slow web pages, slow database queries, and viewing complete method level profile traces.

-Some basic monitoring features like monitoring IIS metrics, WMI, and performance counters are not supported via Microsoft for App Services, and therefore not supported by Retrace.
+Some basic monitoring features, such as monitoring IIS metrics, WMI, and performance counters are not supported in Microsoft for App Services, and therefore not supported by Retrace.

 Installation Steps for Azure App Services

 Retrace is installed as a WebJob that runs on each instance.
 The WebJob collects the output from the Retrace .NET profiler and uploads it.
 An Azure Site Extension has been created to simplify the installation process.

 Login to the Azure portal and add the Stackify APM site extension.
 Select App Service > Tools > Extensions > Add.

 Select .NET APM Retrace.

 In the Azure portal, configure the following application settings:

 |Stackify.ApiKey||Required||Use your Stackify Activation Key|